jabbala/CollabMail/README.md

 - Real-time Notifications: The mail notification engine generates real-time email notifications for workflow tasks, ensuring immediate awareness and action.
 - Transparent Tracking: Detailed history and tracking of workflow actions enhance transparency and accountability.

+## Access Management Integration
+CollabMail Pro integrates with downstream systems for access provisioning, recertification, and revocation:
+- Access Provisioning: Automatic provisioning of access to mail groups, applications, and resources based on predefined roles and workflows.
+- Recertification: Periodic recertification of user access rights, with notifications and actions triggered by recertification workflows.
+- Revocation: Access revocation based on user requests, workflow-driven actions, or recertification outcomes.

+## Real-Time and Batch Processing
+CollabMail Pro leverages both real-time and batch processing for access management:
+- Real-Time Processing: Instantly trigger access actions and notifications for critical events such as new access requests or revocation.
+- Batch Processing: Perform bulk access provisioning, recertification, or revocation actions on a scheduled basis to optimize system performance.

 ## Mail Notification Engine
 The Mail Notification Engine enhances CollabMail Pro by providing automatic email notifications for various events: